DadCooksDinner

 Instructions

-1. Sort and rinse the beans: Sort the cranberry beans, removing broken beans, stones, and any other non-bean material.
+1. Sort and rinse the beans: Sort the Cannellini beans, removing broken beans, stones, and any other non-bean material.
 Put the beans in a strainer, rinse the beans, and set them aside to drain.

 2. Everything in the pot: Pour the beans into an Instant Pot or other pressure cooker.
 Stir in 8 cups of water and 1 teaspoon of fine sea salt, then add the rosemary sprig and unpeeled cloves of garlic